LanHikari22/lan-setup-notes/lan/llm/weekly/2025/Wk 27 001 Create Sped up Gifs from Screencasts.md

 # 1 Objective

-This relates to [[Wk 26 005 Linux screen recording to gif]].
+This relates to [Wk 26 005 Linux screen recording to gif](Wk%2026%20005%20Linux%20screen%20recording%20to%20gif.md).
 There, we learned to turn a screen cast into a gif.
 Now I have an 18-minute screencast I want to become a 2 minute gif.

 # 2 LLM Instructions

-- This is a diagnostic document and not a conversation.
+* This is a diagnostic document and not a conversation.
 Everything shared is context.
 Address the questions tagged (Q#) like (Q1) for example.
 If you see something like (~1), assume it part of the archive and not a latest set of questions.
-	- Since it keeps occurring, I ask Again
+  * Since it keeps occurring, I ask Again
-	- !!!
+  * !!!
 NEVER RESPOND TO (~1), (~2), etc.
-	- ONLY respond to the tagged questions.
+  * ONLY respond to the tagged questions.
 Nothing else.

 (LLM chatgpt-4o)
 (Note: Between these tags is responses from ChatGPT-4o.